w1ldcrow/Teste---Target-Sistemas/README.md

 # About

-## Target Systems Job Application Test
+## Target Sistemas Job Application Test

 This repository contains the solution to the coding test conducted as part of the job application process for Target Sistemas.
 The test involved developing a JavaScript function to reverse a given string without using any built-in methods and a JavaScript function to checks if a given number belongs to the Fibonacci sequence.